-xSub /cross-sub.org/ is a repository of micro-level, subnational event data on armed conflict and political violence around the world.
+xSub /cross-sub.org/ is a repository of micro-level, subnational event data on armed conflict and contention around the world.
 Our goal is to preserve and consolidate multiple open-source data collections in one comprehensive electronic archive, creating a “database of databases” for purposes of research, education, policy-making and evaluation.

-The data are available to download, at no cost, from the data page or through the xSub R package.
+The data are available to download, at no cost, from the data page or through the xSub R package (Stata code also available here).
 For more information, please see our introductory article and appendix.

 We also welcome submissions of original data for potential inclusion in the xSub archive.
 For details, please see the data upload page.